ostrebler/rongo/README.md

 { _id: ObjectID("606cbf3ac0680a044501108b"), name: "J.K.
 Rowling", favoriteBooks: [] }
 ```

-📌 _By deleting the author "Jane Austen", her book "Emma" was deleted too, and so was its entry in J.K.
+> 📌 _By deleting the author "Jane Austen", her book "Emma" was deleted too, and so was its entry in J.K.
 Rowling's favorite book list._

 ## Other features

-- The augmentation of the insertion or filter syntax to include relational stuff is a superset of the original syntax. **Everything written using the conventional syntax will work with Rongo**.
+- The augmentation of the insertion and filter syntax to include relational stuff is a superset of the original syntax. **Everything written using the conventional syntax will work with Rongo**.
 - You can opt-out the relational enhancements if you wish by playing with options, and just use Rongo as a regular MongoDB driver (like [mongoose](https://github.com/Automattic/mongoose), [monk](https://github.com/Automattic/monk), [mongoist](https://github.com/mongoist/mongoist), etc.).
 For example :

 ```javascript